 Woodcut-style and letterpress-inspired fonts have long been the go-to type style for designers looking to bring a vintage feel to logos and packaging.
 In 2020, it feels like we’ve reached letterpress saturation, with seemingly any font overlaid with a noisy texture to earn a ‘vintage’ descriptor.

 Next year, we’ll see a move towards vintage-inspired fonts that feel more authentic and faithful to a particular period, making the new wave of vintage type more distinct and unique, tying in with the general move towards individualism across font trends.

 Influenced by the quirky type styles favored by indie director Wes Anderson, fonts that have a rugged, Alpine style and 1930s influences are set to be popular for branding, particularly across the independent sector, food and beverage, and lifestyle.
-Whether severe and stripped-back like Bahn or soft and Didone like Athena, there’s an Alpine style to suit every mood and project.
+Whether severe and stripped-back like Bahn or grungy like Stampbor, there’s an Alpine style to suit every mood and project.

 Font Trend 5: Kinetic Type